Topology of black hole thermodynamics: Summary

 \section{Summary}

-In this work, we introduced the topology to the study of the critical point in the black hole thermodynamics, especially by using the black hole temperature and entropy.
+In this work, we introduced the topology to the study of the critical point in black hole thermodynamics, especially by using the black hole temperature and entropy.
 Although critical points have been well understood in the study of the phase transition, we emphasized that there are two different types of critical points, which are neglected before.
 We named them the conventional and novel critical points, respectively, endowed with the topological charge $Q=-1$ and 1.

 The different topological charges reveal that these two types of critical points have different topological properties.
-As an example, we showed that the coexistence curve of the first-order phase transition can only extend from the conventional critical points.
-While the present of the novel critical points cannot sever as an indicator of the first-order phase transition.
+As an example, we showed that the coexistence curve of the first-order phase transition can only extend from the conventional critical points, while the presence of the novel critical points cannot seve as an indicator of the first-order phase transition.

 Moreover, the topological charge for the black hole systems is the sum of the winding number of all its critical points.
-For the charged AdS black hole with $q=1$, its topological charge $Q=-1$.
-While for the charged BI-AdS black hole with $q=1$ and $b=0.4$, the topological charge vanishes.
+For the charged AdS black hole with $q=1$, its topological charge $Q=-1$, while for the charged BI-AdS black hole with $q=1$ and $b=0.4$, the topological charge vanishes.
 This suggests that they belong to different classes of topology from the viewpoint of thermodynamics.
-Since there are more richer phase structures for some other black hole systems, it is worth to generalize this topological study and we believe more interesting topological properties shall be uncovered.
+Since there are more richer phase structures for some other black hole systems, it is worth generalizing this topological study and we believe more interesting topological properties shall be uncovered.
 Note that this approach is also applicable for other ordinary thermodynamic systems.